 Just watch your consumption of orange and other fruit juices, which are higher in calories without the healthy, filling fiber.

-Nut butters, including peanut butter, cashew butter, and almond butter, are a great source of protein and healthy fats that can curb hunger and keep you feeling full long after you’re finished eating.
+Nut butters, including peanut butter (technically a legume), cashew butter, and almond butter, are a great source of protein and healthy fats that can curb hunger and keep you feeling full long after you’re finished eating.